Join millions of Canadians who have already trusted Loans Canada

 Is regular rent tax deductible in Canada?

 No, the personal cost of rent is not tax-deductible in Canada.
-There are exceptions for certain situations, varying based on the province.
+However, there are exceptions for certain situations, varying based on the province.
 In Ontario, if you qualify for the Trillium Benefit, you can claim rent.
-In Manitoba, if you get the Education Property Tax Credit, you can claim rent.
-Quebec residents that receive the Solidarity Tax Credit and Home Support Services for Seniors can also claim the cost of their rent.
+In Manitoba, and in Quebec, residents who receive the Solidarity Tax Credit and Home Support Services for Seniors can also claim the cost of their rent.

 Can I deduct my condo fees for a rental property in Canada?